Please note--these links are provided as a resource and do not indicate an endorsement of any of these sites or their programs.

 - National Peace Essay Contest for High School Students

-- NEW MOON magazine submission guidelines for girls ages 8-14
+- NEW MOON magazine submission guidelines for girls ages 8 and up

 - Novel Novice blog writing prompts: a place to practice and share your writing